 61.9% of emails are opened on mobile.

-If you created an email with Sendinblue’s Drag and Drop editor it’ll automatically be mobile-friendly, so that’s not something to worry about.
+Emails created with Sendinblue’s Drag and Drop editor are mobile-friendly by default.
 But what about the landing pages you’re linking out to?

 Even the best Father’s Day email won’t generate any sales if the shopping experience is problematic on mobile.